jainyk/reactjs/README.md

 ### Project Introduction:
-Welcome to the End-to-End DevSecOps Kubernetes Project guide!
-In this comprehensive project, we will walk through the process of setting up a robust Three-Tier architecture on AWS using Kubernetes, DevOps best practices, and security measures.
+In this comprehensive project, I will walk through the process of setting up a robust Three-Tier architecture on AWS using Kubernetes, DevOps best practices, and security measures.
 This project aims to provide hands-on experience in deploying, securing, and monitoring a scalable application environment.

 ### Project Overview:
-In this project, we will cover the following key aspects:
+In this project, I will cover the following key aspects:

 1. IAM User Setup: Create an IAM user on AWS with the necessary permissions to facilitate deployment and management activities.
 2. Infrastructure as Code (IaC): Use Terraform and AWS CLI to set up the Jumphost server (EC2 instance) on AWS.